nullromo/commander-primer/README.md

 ### So, what is Commander?

 Commander is **_THE_** casual format.
 Commander is where you can experiment.
 Your deck can be whatever you want it to be.
 You can play weird, random cards printed in 1998 that aren't good enough for Modern.
 Also, the decks are a lot less consistent in general, because your deck is 100 cards instead of 60, and you only have 1 copy of each.
 This means that it's a lot less about curving out in the first few turns.
 It's a lot harder to deprive 3 opponents of resources.
 It's much more difficult to kill people on turn 3 with simple combat damage.
-The tight, competative style of other constructed formats is broken down and replaced with a relaxed attitude of fun for the sake of fun.
+The tight, competitive style of other constructed formats is broken down and replaced with a relaxed attitude of fun for the sake of fun.

 Now that we've covered what Commander is and how it works, it's time (finally!) to talk about building a deck.